windshields/stoRAGE-consumer-SSD-buying-guide/SSD tier list.md

 `ESTIMATED "OPTIMAL PRICE RANGE" IS IN USD, ->EXTRAPOLATE<- FOR YOUR OWN CURRENCY AND FOLLOW INSTRUCTIONS. guide instructions: BUY THE CHEAPEST DRIVE AVAILABLE FOR YOU IN THE CATEGORY THAT FITS YOUR USE CASE, DRIVES ARE IN NO PARTICULAR ORDER`

-`DRIVES ARE 3D TLC NAND+DEDICATED DRAM CACHE UNLESS OTHERWISE NOTED!
+`DRIVES ARE PCIE 3.0 3D TLC NAND+DEDICATED DRAM CACHE UNLESS OTHERWISE NOTED!
 EOL NOTE INDICATES DISCONTUNINUITY, LIKELY NOT PRICED COMPETIVELY`
+`If drive is marked with "PCIE 4.0" you need to be on a motherboard/cpu platform with PCIE 4.0 support to have all of the drives performance available.`
 `WITH HIGHER END DRIVES AND MORE ELABORATE USE CASES, IT IS ADVISEABLE TO LOOK MORE DEEPLY AND BEYOND THIS LIST TO WEIGH WHICH
 PERFORMANCE METRICS MATTER FOR YOUR USE AS IT IS ONLY DESIGNED FOR BASIC REFERENCE AND SOME DRIVES ARE CATEGORIZED HIGHER IF THEY FIT A NICHE, ATTACHED ARE REPUTEABLE SSD REVIEW SOURCES`